irishgordo/harvester-wiki/Issue-Management.md

   * Update status to `Resolved` in [Community Issue Management](https://github.com/harvester/harvester/wiki/Community-Issue-Management).
 * If the issue is addressed, please close it directly.

+> [!IMPORTANT]
+- Please make sure to fill in the milestone field when opening an issue.

 ## Issues From [Community Issue Review](https://github.com/orgs/harvester/projects/10) To [Harvester Sprint](https://github.com/orgs/harvester/projects/7)

 ```mermaid